Rarely does a week go by without a noteworthy update from WordPress, the heavyweight champion of CMS platforms.

 The site editor was also equipped with padding settings for specific template parts.
 Color palette settings are also available in a separate panel in the global styles sidebar.
 Another cool feature: duotone support was extended to the site logo block for rendering logo elements in a duochromatic fashion.

+Personally, we think this is the most exciting feature that Gutenberg 11.7 brings.
 The columns block now allows you to adjust the space between the columns and the margins surrounding the block.
 Combined with customizable template part padding, it is the most flexible layout-building experience Gutenberg has ever had.